 The most popular types of steel bars you should know about are:

-These are ordinary, smooth-surface steel bars used in small-scale constructions with low tensile strength requirements.
-Mild steel bars are affordable because they are easy to bend and cut, but have little bonding strength with concrete.
+These are ordinary and smooth surface steel bars used in small-scale constructions having low tensile strength requirements.
+With their ease of bending and cutting, mild steel bars are affordable, but they have little bonding with concrete.

-Unlike mild steel, the deformed bars are ridged or ribbed on their surface, offering a better grip between the bar and the surrounding concrete.
+The deformed bars are ridged or ribbed on their surface, unlike mild steel, and offer better grip between the bar and the surrounding concrete.
 This reduces slippage and increases tensile strength.
 They are mostly used in reinforced concrete structures.

-The popular construction steel bars, TMT steel bars, undergo a special heat treatment process resulting in a soft core and a hard outer surface.
+The popular construction steel bars, TMT steel bars, go through a special heat treatment process that results in a soft core and a hard outer surface.
 This combination provides:

 - Superior tensile strength